FZJ-IEK3-VSA/LoadProfileGenerator/joss/paper.md

 From 2010 to 2013 the development was supported by the Technische Universität Chemnitz, Professur Technische Thermodynamik in Germany.
 From 2016 to 2020 the development was supported by the Berner Fachhochschule, Laboratory for Photovoltaik Systems in the research project SimZukunft in Switzerland.
-Starting form March 2020 the development has been supported by the Forschungszentrum Jülich GmbH - Institute for Energy and Climate Research, Techno-Econonomic System Analysis - IEK 3.
+Starting from March 2020 the development has been supported by the Forschungszentrum Jülich GmbH - Institute for Energy and Climate Research, Techno-econonomic Systems Analysis - IEK 3.

 # References